TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-howtoloaddata-datawarehouses.md

 	cloudEnvironments="public"
 />

-# How to load data
+# How to troubleshoot issues and follow best practices when loading data

 ## **Recommended steps**
 1. Always leverage Polybase to batch load into your data warehouse and avoid singleton inserts.